gene-git/ssl-mgr/README.rst

 If there is a problem for some reason, then updating production will be avoided to minimize any production impact.
-It is conceivable that after some error conditions, the production directory could get out of sync.
+It is conceivable that after some error conditions, the production cert directory could get out of sync.
+Or a server reboot while production certs are being updated.

-On any subsequent run after experiencing some error condition, *sslm-mgr* will detect whether any production files are out of sync and issue a warning together with a suggestion how to proceeed.
+On any subsequent run after experiencing some error condition, When *sslm-mgr* starts, it detects if any production cert files are out of sync.
+If so,  a warning is issued and production cert dirs are updated and servers are restarted.

-Please note that the very first run of *sslm-mgr* after updating to version *6.1.x* from *6.0.x*, will automatically re-sync production dir.

-Manual intervention will be required should errors be detected in any runs after that first one with auto re-sync.
+Manual intervention should not be required but if you need it for some reason, the *dev* option gives ability to force production resync and to restart servers.

-First step is likely to get production in sync.
-This can be done using the dev option:
+This can be done using dev options:

 .. code-block:: bash

     sslm-mgr dev --force --certs-to-prod

 to bring production back in sync.
-You may want to restart the various servers
+To restart the servers use:
-using:

 .. code-block:: bash

     sslm-mgr dev --force-server-restarts

-You may want to renew the certs:
+And you may alos want to renew the certs:

 .. code-block:: bash

     sslm-mgr -renew

-and wait the usual 2-3 hours and then roll as usual:
+and wait the usual 2-3 hours and roll as usual:

 .. code-block:: bash